 - Let your child feel the baby when the baby kicks or moves.

 Try not to ask your child if they want a brother or sister.
-If the baby isn't what they want, they may be disappointed.
+If the baby is not what they want, they may be disappointed.

-- They can't sit on your lap anymore.
+- They cannot sit on your lap anymore.

 - You are not picking them up very much.

 - You are low in energy.